 Social deprivation was such that unemployed, largely uneducated men tended to drink and brawl and bring these undesirable traits into the family home.
 The Strutt's were forward thinkers for their day, educating younger children in the mill (you can visit the Schoolroom at the North Mill and get a flavour of the education offered to children at the time) and providing houses for workers and their families.
 Creating some employment for the men by providing houses with nailers forges contributed to happier homes and education and other opportunities helped to break that cycle of violence in time.
 No doubt the workforce were more loyal and hardworking as a consequence, especially in an age were the alternatives were pretty dire.

-In the backyard and unfortunately now long gone from Strutt Cottage, would have been a nail-shop; a little workshop with a pitched, probably Derbyshire stone roof, containing a small forge.
-These little workshops would, just a few decades earlier than Strutt Cottage was built, have seen the whole family, from the women to the youngest children taking part in manufacturing nails from a chunk of iron.
+In the backyards and unfortunately now long gone from Strutt Cottage, would have been a nail-shop; a little workshop with a pitched, probably Derbyshire stone roof, containing a small forge.
+However, Frith has a remnant outbidding that seems to be a coal house.
+The little nailers workshops would, just a few decades earlier than Strutt Cottage was built, have seen the whole family, from the women to the youngest children taking part in manufacturing nails from a chunk of iron.
 They were paid piecework rates to produce a quantity of nails per day.
 The hot work created big thirsts and conseqently Belper had many pubs and gin shops - more than 50 were recorded at one time.
-One such example was just next door!
+One such example was just next door to Strutt Cottage!

 So this little cottage is inextricably linked with the rich social history of the Industrial Revolution and the story of the Derwent Valley Mills.
 You'll find interesting books in Strutt Cottage, which will give you even more of the history of this town and its surrounds.